falkr/thesis-tips/tips.md

 </tbody>
 </table>

+In this document, we are not covering the research part, and only focus on the task to get the research results onto paper.
+In particular, we focus on the following tasks:

-  - The writing part is where you formulate your ideas.
+  - In the **writing** phase you formulate your arguments.
 You can only do this effectively when you have done the research part right, and when your thoughts have matured.
 However, this does not mean you can only start writing during the last weeks.
-  - The editing part is where you take written sentences and improve their readability, clarity, style, language.
+  - During the  **editing** phase, you take written sentences and improve their readability, clarity, style, and language.
 You also structure sentences and paragraphs.
-  - The formatting part is purely technical.
+  - The **formatting** phase is purely technical.
 It means to put the edited text into PDF.

-In practice, the borders between these activities are more blurred than we describe here.
+It helps to be aware of the different goals of these activities, and you should at any time be aware of which of the ones you are doing.
+In practice, the borders between these activities are more blurred.
 When you start thinking, you will see that you need to do more research, or that you need to conduct some experiments.
 When you start writing, you may discover that you need to do some more thinking, and so on.
-In any case, it helps to be aware of the different goals of these activities, and you should at any time be aware of which of the ones you are doing.
+Still, begin aware of the different goals may help you to focus on what is important.

 # Planning the Report

 There are guidelines, conventions and requirements for a thesis.
 Some of them are strict, like the treatment of references or rules regarding plagiarism.
 Follow them.
 If you are unsure, ask your supervisor or seek help from others.

-Conventions, like for instance the structure of the sections, are not so strict, but have proven to work well in many cases.
+Other conventions, like for instance the structure of the sections, are not so strict, but have proven to work well in many cases.
 Try to follow them, but keep in mind that your goal, in the end, is simply to present your thesis to the reader as efficient and correct as possible.

 One common question is the number of pages the report should have.
 This is difficult to answer, since the number of pages really does not say anything about the quality of a thesis.
 In the end, you should use the number of pages that you need to present and discuss your work appropriately.

 ## The Abstract

 The task of the abstract is to summarize the content of the thesis, so that potential readers can decide if they should read it or not.
+It should say something about the problem addressed, outline methods used and summarize results.

-The most common mistake of abstracts is that writers start to argue for their viewpoint, overly advertise for the remaining parts of the work, and hence not cover the content as a neutral summary.
-An abstract should summarize in a neutral way.
+The most common mistake of abstracts is that writers start to argue for their viewpoint,  advertise for the remaining parts of the work, or motivate their work.
+Instead, an abstract should summarize in a neutral way.
 Motivating your work is the task of the introduction, and argumentation should be done in the main part and the end.

 ## The Introduction